 - How you look (appearance) – Attire, grooming, professional appearance, everything matters.

 It might seem overwhelming to improve all these while doing your regular work.
-But, here is the good news.
+But here is the good news.
 You don’t need to change overnight to improve your Executive Presence.
 Here are some ideas that worked for my clients and me.

 - Some of the techniques by Pat Kirkland are easy to practice in a low stake situation to build a habit.
-Read her blogs here and here.
+Read her blogs here.
 Also, I discussed some of the meeting/communication techniques in this article, Having A Hard Time Getting Your Voice Heard In Meetings?

-- For thinking on the feet, one of my clients found that he follows the conversation better and can respond accordingly when he is present (not busy typing the notes).
+- For thinking on the feet, one of my clients found that he follows the conversation better and can respond when he is present (not busy typing the notes).
 These days he uses pen and paper for jotting down important points.
-He also came up with an idea of “project managing” his time so that he is intentional about what meetings/topics he would focus on to stay on top of those and feel confident to share his opinions.
+He also came up with the idea of “project managing” his time so that he is intentional about what meetings/topics he would focus on to stay on top of those and feel confident to share his opinions.
 Here is some more advice.